+Table 1

 Impurity Interim Limit under this policy

 Methanol NMT 630 ppm

 Benzene NMT 2 ppm

-Acetaldehyde NMT 50 ppm\
+Acetaldehyde NMT 50 ppm

 Acetal (1,1-diethoxyethane) NMT 50 ppm

 Sum of all other impurities NMT 300 ppm

-Legal Stuff: The use of these materials is at your own risk.
-DISCUS and other contributors accept no liability for your reliance on any of these materials.
-Nothing in this document constitutes legal advice.
-We suggest that you consult with your attorney for any specific guidance on legal or regulatory compliance.
+Acetaldehyde appears to be genotoxic, and potentially carcinogenic, when in direct contact

-&lt;sup>30 Ethanol that contains carcinogens or other harmful impurities at unacceptable levels poses a safety risk to consumers and health care personnel using hand sanitizers.
+$^{^{30}}$ Ethanol that contains carcinogens or other harmful impurities at unacceptable levels poses a safety risk to consumers and health care personnel using hand sanitizers.
 Ethanol that contains harmful levels of impurities and hand sanitizer products containing such ethanol would be considered adulterated under the FD&C Act; products are adulterated if they are prepared, packed, or held under insanitary conditions whereby it may have been rendered injurious to health (see section 501(a)(2)(A)).
-The toxicology for acetaldehyde differs when ingested as part of an alcoholic beverage (versus applied to the skin as with hand sanitizer), in part due to the liver's metabolism of acetaldehyde.
+31 The toxicology for acetaldehyde differs when ingested as part of an alcoholic beverage (versus applied to the skin as with hand sanitizer), in part due to the liver's metabolism of acetaldehyde.